bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 1. Log into the [BC Data Catalogue](https://catalogue.data.gov.bc.ca) by clicking **Log In** on the upper right of the toolbar.
     + All users with an IDIR can log into the Catalogue but as an editor you will see **Add Dataset** in place of the **Log In** button.
-    + Follow the [metadata recrod managment section](#metadata-record-management) to complete all mandatory/required fields (minimum requirement).
+    + Follow the [metadata record management section](#metadata-record-management) to complete all mandatory/required fields (minimum requirement).
     + We suggest adding content to non-mandatory fields as this will help people to better understand and use the data as intended.
 	+ Suggestions for metadata content can be found in Tips & Tricks > [Making Useful Metadata](./tips_tricks_making_useful_metadata.md#making-useful-metadata).